saildot4k/KELFbinder-UMCS/README.md

 - **BOOT**: Contains the heart of UMCS, contains essential ELFs and their local settings.
 - **B?EXEC-SYSTEM**: PS2BBL Exploit relevant to your console(s) region(s).

-## Configuration & Boot Order:
-By default, the boot sequence searches in this order:

-1. **FMCB 1.966** *(Recommended for most users)*
-   - If working, you may safely delete FMCB 1.953, RESTART, and POWEROFF.

-2. **FMCB 1.953** *(Fallback if 1.966 fails due to modchips or hardware incompatibilities)*
-   - If 1.966 fails, delete it to automatically revert to 1.953.

-3. **OSDMENU** *(Alternative launcher if both FMCB versions fail)*
-   - If both FMCB versions are incompatible, delete them along with Power Off and FMCB Configurator,  to activate OSDMENU automatically.

 ### Emergency Access:
 If all three primary boot options fail:
-- Hold `Start` during boot or reboot of PS2 to launch **wLaunchELF_EXFAT-MMCE** (BOOT2.ELF).
+- Hold `START + R1` during boot or reboot of PS2 to launch **mass://RESCUE.ELF** Recommended to download wLE ISR exFAT and rename to RESCUE.ELF.
+Place at root of usb stick and insert into PS2 usb port.
 - Modify launch order or applications via:
   - `mc?:/SYS-CONF/PS2BBL.INI`
-  - `mc?:/BOOT/CONFIG.INI`
   - `mc?:/SYS-CONF/PSXBBL.INI`
 - Alternative launchers (e.g., `mass:/XEB+/XEBPLUS.ELF`) can be configured to launch using wLaunchELF's built-in text editor.
 UMCS is designed to be easily configured for custom boot.

 ### Additional Notes:
 - Applications are accessible if installed; however, removing unused applications via the PS2 Browser (Memory Card Icon Screen) is recommended to free space.
-- Customize boot preferences by editing `mc?:/SYS-CONF/PS2BBL.INI`.
+- Customize boot preferences by editing: `mc?:/SYS-CONF/PS2BBL.INI`
 - PSX consoles (PSX-DESR) default to launching wLaunchELF (configured via `PSXBBL.INI`).
 - OSDMENU settings (`OSDMENU.CNF`) can be customized via wLaunchELF's text editor.

 ### Compatibility with Late PS2 Slim Models:
-For late-model slim consoles incompatible with standard exploits, install any update even though it might say incompatible, and then launch the included OpenTuna Icon Installer to gain access to UMCS via OpenTuna. **OpenTuna Installer: UMCS is *EXTREMELY* SLOW!
+For late-model slim consoles incompatible with standard exploits or if you have a card that is not MagicGate capable, install any update even though it might say incompatible, and then launch the included OpenTuna Icon Installer to gain access to UMCS via OpenTuna. **OpenTuna Installer: UMCS is *EXTREMELY* SLOW!
 NOT FROZEN!
 Be patient, its not frozen - it will always throw you an error message if it has a problem.
 (Which it shouldn't)**

 ![KELFBinder  _ _KELFBinder_20250404074959](https://github.com/user-attachments/assets/c6e7378a-9913-4e88-993d-da43f68835d4)